ZerojumpLine/Robust-Skin-Lesion-Classification/skinlesiondatasets/README.md

 `SplitHAMtrainval.ipynb`, which would split the dataset of HAM into train and test (which we take as the source dataset).

-`MakeD7Pdataset.ipynb`, which process the D7P dataset.
+`MakeD7Pdataset.ipynb`, which would process the D7P dataset.

-`MakePH2dataset.ipynb`, which process the PH2 dataset.
+`MakePH2dataset.ipynb`, which would process the PH2 dataset.

 `Generate_HAMtestc.ipynb`, which would generated sythesized test data with domain shifts using HAM (adpated from [cifar-10-c](https://github.com/hendrycks/robustness)).